A Model for Topological p-wave Superconducting Wires with Disorder and Interactions: Conclusions

 We find that the Chern marker follows the behaviour of other topological probes (topological gap, entanglement spectrum and edge-mode amplitudes) also when strong repulsive interactions are included between the chains.
 We verify a solid correspondence up to values of $\sigma/t \approx 0.5$ for $g/t = 2.0$.
 Beyond this, fluctuations in the correlation functions become significant, and the $C$ markers become increasingly blurry as a function of $\sigma/t$ and $\mu/t$.
 This establishes the Chern marker as a powerful tool to probe topological phases of interacting Kitaev wires, and offers a complementary approach to \cite{Gergs2016method}.

 Our quantum field theoretic approach gives a comprehensive description near the critical region and far-from half-filling, where we demonstrated that interactions stabilize the DCI phase against inversion symmetric disorder.
-We further emphasize the usefulness of nearest-neighbor correlation functions to quantify the amount of localization physics at criticality.
+We further emphasize the usefulness of nearest-neighbor correlation functions to quantify the amount of localization physics at criticality and to quantify topological properties both within the topological phase and also at the QCP (when $t=\Delta$).
 The QFT approach is not limited to the critical region, and we show how the $2$MF for non-zero inter-wire hopping $t_{\bot}$ \cite{del2023fractional} as well as the Mott transition close to half-filling remains stable for comparatively large values of $\sigma/t$.

 To the best of our knowledge, this is the first time an interaction protected transition from disordered to critical phase is found for topological superconducting wires.
-All in all, the reinforcing nature of repulsive Coulomb interactions on the topological region is a promising sign for potential applications in quantum computing and information storage.
-Open questions related to the interplay between the critical modes and hard boundaries (or impurities) paves the way for further studies.} \\
+All in all, the reinforcing nature of repulsive Coulomb interactions on the topological region is a promising sign for potential applications in quantum computing and information storage. \lhreplace{ The transport properties of this exotic gapless regime remain a topic for further studies, as well as the impact of light-matter coupling in the presence of a superconducting cavity.
+We also observed large boundary effects in the DCI regime: the existence and nature of edge modes --- if any-- would be another interesting perspective to explore.
+Finally, similar correlators in fermionic models have been related to the quantum Fisher information, which was recently measured \cite{Brookhaven}. }\\

 {